nodemules/random-data/README.md

 # random-data

-An application for the random generation and presentaiton of data.
+An application for the random generation and presentation of data.